eljamo/ephemeral-test-environment/LOCAL_SETUP_GUIDE.md

 ## 3. Add argo-workflows to cluster

-Kind of annoying we need to use helm here instead of the `kubectl` but seems like `helm` install has some magic sauce which just works versus. the normal install so adds a `helm` dependency until I can figure it out.
+Kind of annoying we need to use helm here instead of the `kubectl` but seems like `helm` install has some magic sauce which just works versus. `kubectl apply` install so adds a `helm` dependency until I can figure it out.

 ```
 helm install argo-workflows argo/argo-workflows -n argo --create-namespace